Save time and effort by comparing a range of internet providers and plans with iSelect*Compare plans

 First, you have to think about what you use the internet for.
 Do you often stream high-definition movies and TV shows late into the night?
 Love to blow off steam with a bit of online gaming?
 Is there likely to be more than one person online at once?
 Do you often need to download or upload large files when working from home?

-The wholesale speed options offered by the NBN Co work like this:
+The available speed options offered by the NBN Co1 are as below:

 Bear in mind that these are the wholesale speeds offered by NBN, and that different service providers will design their plans around these speeds.